 8. Financial support Within the University it is possible, in certain situations, for students to be granted financial support.
-8.1 Regulations on financial support The Act (WHW article 7.
+8.1 Regulations on financial support The WHW (article 7.
 51) stipulates that the University must offer financial support to students who experience study delay as a result of exceptional circumstances, if the student meets certain conditions.
 The Regulations on financial support for students are based upon this Act.
 The regulations describe under what circumstances and conditions, and in what way, students may request financial support of this nature.
 8.2 Support in financial emergencies Students who are in acute, incidental financial need can request support from the University.
 Support can take the form of short-term interest-free loans or (incidental) gifts.
 It should be stressed that this is not structural support.
 In addition, there is a cap on the sum that can be given.
 More information can be requested from a student counsellor.
-8.3 General Student Fund The General Student Fund is intended to contribute towards the study costs of good students who are unable to obtain other forms of financial support or loans.
+8.3 Trustee Funds (Curatorenfondsen) Trustee Funds (Curatorenfondsen) are intended to contribute towards the study costs of good students who are unable to obtain other forms of financial support or loans.
 Grants for one-off study-related trips abroad can be requested.
 Requests for travel grants are evaluated on the basis of the quality of the project, the academic results achieved and the financial situation of the student.
 If a grant is awarded, the student must submit a report to the administrator of the fund upon completion of the project.
-8.4 Lustra scholarship The Lustra scholarship is intended for students who wish to study, undertake an internship, or carry out research at an institution or company outside Europe as part of their Leiden University study programme.
-This study component must be approved as a part of the Leiden University curriculum by the Board of Examiners of the study programme in question.
-Further information on this scholarship can be found on the University website.
-Students can also consult the international exchange coordinators or the Student Affairs Front Office.
+8.4 Other scholarships for study abroad There are a number of scholarships available for study, research and internships abroad.
+There are also scholarships for students who want to study abroad after completing their studies in the Netherlands, for example, by following a master's programme abroad.
+Further information can be found on the University website or by contacting an international exchange coordinator.